jasonjjiang/mindunpacker/README.md

 Start journaling!
 Click the "Create New Entry" button to begin your first entry.

-**Creating a new Entry
+**Creating a new Entry**

-**
-Log in to your account.
-Click the "Create New Entry" button.
-Give your entry a title.
+Click the "Create Journal Entry" button.
+Give your entry an optional title.
 Start typing your thoughts, experiences, or anything you want to unpack.
-Save your entry when you're done.
+Save your entry when you're done by clicking "Create New".

 **Updating an Entry**

-Log in to your account.
+Click "View Journal Entries".
 Navigate to the entry you want to update.
-Click the "Edit" button.
+Click the "Edit" button under "Actions".
 Make your changes.
 Save your updated entry.

 **Deleting an Entry**

-Log in to your account.
+Click "View Journal Entries".
 Navigate to the entry you want to delete.
-Click the "Delete" button.
+Click the "Delete" button under "Actions".
 Confirm the deletion.

-**Technologies Used**
+**Technologies Used**:

 **MERN**: MongoDB, Express.JS, React.JS, Node.JS

 **Languages**: JavaScript, HTML, CSS

 **Libraries**: Formik, Material UI

+**Features**:

 **Create Journal Entries**